 - Personal view of community, health and partnership are clearly linked to how the student wanted to approach and engage with the community.
 (5 marks) - Analysis of the process of engagement reflects critical thinking (identification of assumptions, context, consequences and alternate perspectives).
-(10 marks) - Reflection on field notes indicates analysis.
-(10 marks)
+(5 marks) - Compares actual engagement with anticipate engagement, analyzes why the differences occurred and analyzes the impact of professional nursing knowledge, experience and power on the group.
+(5 marks) - Reflection on field notes indicates analysis.
+Notes patterns or themes in the notes.
+Issues of power, diversity, capacity and group norms are linked to observations and experiences.
+(5 marks) - The meaning of words like commitment, acceptance, trust, support, etc., are examined.
+(5 marks)

-Part B - Community Project due April 8, 2002
+Part B - Community Project due April 14, 2003

-The purpose of this assignment is analyze your community and evaluate your engagement with them.
+The purpose of this assignment is to analyze your community and evaluate your engagement with them.
 You are asked to share your summary of the group's views with your selected community to generate discussion and feedback.
 Sharing will help you validate your perceptions of the group and it may be a powerful catalyst for community values clarification and thereby facilitate action.
 How you choose to share your summary of the group with your community will vary and is dependent on you, your community, and your relationship with them.
 You may also wish to share your summary of the group with the course tutor and other nursing faculty.
-Be sure to include their feedback in the assignment as well.
+Be sure to include their feedback on your summary in the assignment.

 Your submission for this community project will vary.
 The format is purposefully open and you are encouraged to be creative.
 Choose the format that best suits your style of expression, your selected community, your interpretations, etc. For example, your submission could be a combined written paper, collage, videotape, mixed media collage scrapbook, concept map poster, short story, etc. Any written material apart from a poster must be in APA format.
-There is a sample community project titled assignment # 3 on reserve in the library.
+There is a sample community project titled Community Project on reserve in the library.

-Criteria for Satisfactory Assignment #3 35 marks
+Criteria for Satisfactory Assignment #3 (35 marks)